stm32-rs/stm32wlxx-hal/README.md

 ## async

-There is some experimental `async` code in the hal.
+There is opt-in experimental `async` code in the hal.
 The `async` code is more experimental and unstable then the rest of this crate (which is already experimental and unstable).